ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 # Datagram-Flow-Id Header Field Definition {#header}

 "Datagram-Flow-Id" is a Item Structured
 Field {{!STRUCT-FIELD=I-D.ietf-httpbis-header-structure}}.
-Its value MUST be an Integer.
+Its value MUST be a List of Integers.
 Its ABNF is:

 ~~~
-  Datagram-Flow-Id = sf-integer
+  Datagram-Flow-Id = sf-list
 ~~~

-The "Datagram-Flow-Id" header field is used to associate a datagram flow identifier with an HTTP message.
-For example, the definition of an HTTP method could instruct the client to use its flow identifier allocation service to allocate a new flow identifier, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
-For example, the resulting header field could look like:
+The "Datagram-Flow-Id" header field is used to associate one or more datagram flow identifiers with an HTTP message.
+As a simple example using a single identifier, the definition of an HTTP method could instruct the client to use its flow identifier allocation service to allocate a new flow identifier, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
+In this example, the resulting header field could look like:

 ~~~
   Datagram-Flow-Id = 2
 ~~~

-Definitions of HTTP features that use the "Datagram-Flow-Id" header field MAY define their own parameters (parameters are defined in Section 3.1.2 of
-{{STRUCT-FIELD}}).
-For example, an HTTP method that wishes to use two datagram flow identifiers for the lifetime of its request stream could encode the second flow identifier as a parameter, which could look like this:
+One element in the list is allowed to be unnamed, but all but one elements MUST carry a name.
+The name is conveyed using a true boolean parameter (parameters are defined in Section 3.1.2 of {{STRUCT-FIELD}}) which MUST bew the first parameter of that element.
+The ordering of the list does not carry any semantics.
+For example, an HTTP method that wishes to use four datagram flow identifiers for the lifetime of its request stream could look like this:

 ~~~
-  Datagram-Flow-Id = 42; alternate=44
+  Datagram-Flow-Id = 42, 44; ecn-ect0, 48; ecn-ce, 46; ecn-ect1
 ~~~

-The "Datagram-Flow-Id" header field MUST NOT be present more than once on a given HTTP message; any HTTP message containing more than one "Datagram-Flow-Id" header field is malformed.
+In this example, 42 is the unnamed flow identifier, 44 represents "ecn-ect0", 46 represents "ecn-ect1" and 48 represents "ecn-ce".

-Since the QUIC STREAM frame that contains the "Datagram-Flow-Id" header field could be lost or reordered, it is possible that an endpoint will receive an HTTP/3 datagram with a flow identifier that it does not know as it has not yet received the corresponding "Datagram-Flow-Id" header field.
-Endpoints MUST NOT treat that as an error; they MUST either silently discard the datagram or buffer it until they receive the "Datagram-Flow-Id" header field.
+Even if a sender attempts to communicate the meaning of a flow identifier before it uses it in an HTTP/3 datagram, it is possible that its peer will receive an HTTP/3 datagram with a flow identifier that it does not know as it has not yet received the corresponding "Datagram-Flow-Id" header field.
+(For example, this could happen if the QUIC STREAM frame that contains the "Datagram-Flow-Id" header field is reordered and arrives afer the DATAGRAM frame.)
+Endpoints MUST NOT treat that scenario as an error; they MUST either silently discard the datagram or buffer it until they receive the "Datagram-Flow-Id" header field.

+Distinct HTTP requests MAY refer to the same flow identifier in their respective "Datagram-Flow-Id" header fields.

 Note that integer structured fields can only encode values up to 10^15-1, therefore the maximum possible value of the "Datagram-Flow-Id" header field is lower then the theoretical maximum value of a flow identifier which is 2^62-1 due to the QUIC variable length integer encoding.
-If the flow identifier allocation service of an endpoint runs out of values lower than 10^15-1, the endpoint MUST treat is as a connection error of type H3_ID_ERROR.
+If the flow identifier allocation service of an endpoint runs out of values lower than 10^15-1, the endpoint MUST fail the flow identifier allocation.
+An HTTP message that carries a "Datagram-Flow-Id" header field with a flow identifier value above 10^15-1 is malformed.

 # HTTP Intermediaries {#intermediaries}